sandhyaparna/Data-Science/Modeling/Feature Selection.md

 * Understandability:

 ### Feature reduction techniques:
+* Missing value ratio
+* Low Variance filter
+* Remove highly correlated variables
+* Forward slection, Backward Selection, Stepwise Selection
+* Use Algorithms that have built in feature reduction techniques
+* Factor analyis - Variables are grouped by their correlations i.e. all variables in a particular group will have a high correlation among themselves.
 * Dimensionality reduction:
   * Principal Component Analysis (PCA)
   * Multiple Correspondence Analysis (MCA) - Categorical variables